 Related: What is Mental Health And Illness?

-12 Mental illness signs to look out for
+12 Mental Illness Symptoms to look out for

 It’s true that most of us feel stressed and anxious every now and then.
 And the fact is, some level of anxiety can actually be healthy for us.
 However, when such negative feelings persist for over 2 weeks and start to affect our thinking, emotions, behavior, mood, and daily life, then it may be a cause for concern, according to the National Alliance on Mental Illness (NAMI).